From PhysioNet to Foundation Models -- A History and Potential Futures

 In this way, we have evolved the notion of an open access database initiated by PhysioNet, where the code and data are two parts of a whole (aims 1 and 2 of the grant), into a group dynamic where the community creates the documentation, shows others how to use the data, discover errors in the data (and metrics) as they attempt to solve the problem over a 6+ month period, and ultimately documents the best approaches.

-\subsection{Comparisons with other open biomedical data initiatives}
+\subsection{Comparisons with Other Open Biomedical Data Initiatives}

-Records of prizes and competitions can be traced back to theatrical festivals in ancient Greece (circa 530 BC), like the Great Dionysia in Athens, where playwrights competed for ivy wreaths and other honors, and athletic games like the Olympics, featuring contests in running, wrestling, music, and poetry, with prizes ranging from olive oil amphorae to bronze tripods.
+The history of public prizes and competitions can be traced back to theatrical festivals in ancient Greece (circa 530 BC), like the Great Dionysia in Athens, where playwrights competed for ivy wreaths and other honors, and athletic games like the Olympics (circa 776 B), featuring contests in running, wrestling, music, and poetry, with prizes ranging from olive oil amphorae to bronze tripods.
 These competitions served vital religious, social, and political purposes, honoring the gods, fostering a shared identity beyond city-states, celebrating human excellence and physical/artistic skill in preparation for war/warning enemies, providing communal entertainment, and providing role models to inspire others.
-Modern data science competitions share some of this history, at times creating shared identities in research communities, and inspiring others to excel.
-However, they also seek to build new innovations and push the field forward in very specific ways.
+Modern data science competitions share some of this history, at times creating shared identities in research communities and inspiring others to excel.
+However, they also seek to build new innovations and catalyze significant leaps forward in very specific ways.